What is an MRI Scan?

 The pretty pictures:

 MRI images are pictures of the organs and structures of the human body.
 MRI scans can show bones, tissues, muscles, and nerves in great detail.
 Professionals then study the MRI scan images to identify the defects оr injuries іn the bоdу and dіаgnоѕе thе dіѕеаѕеѕ.
 A detailed report will be provided by the radiologist which is used by a specialist to plan treatment.
+It is important to note that the images can appear slightly different compared to conventional closed/tunnel scanners due to the different magnet and open technology, but a GMC Registered and qualified radiologist will review the images and produce a report only after he is assured that the images are diagnostic.

 Advantages of an MRI Scan: